Write your book in Reedsy Studio. Try the beloved writing app for free today.

 There was an abandoned house that stood on a hill for over hundred years its unbelievable that the bricks are still intact, the floor is still strong, the walls haven't moved an inch.

-Donatella - About 4 years ago
+Donatella - Over 4 years ago

 Interesting scene-setting, Donatella - makes one curious about who lived there and what role the house plays in the story.